Clownacy/clownmdemu/README.md

 An example frontend is provided in the `frontend` directory; it is written in C99 and leverages the SDL2 library.

-To run a game, the path to the game file must be passed to the frontend as a parameter (this can be achieved by dragging and dropping the file onto the executable).
+The frontend will open a file picker to select the game file with, but the user can also pass the path to the game file to the executable as a parameter (note that this can be achieved by dragging and dropping the game file onto the executable file).

 The control scheme is currently hardcoded to the following layout: